tc39/notes/es7/2015-11/nov-18.md

 YK: what is the usability with only blocks

-BT: You can’t write a RegExp in a future proof way
+BT: You can't write a RegExp in a future proof way

 YK: are there strings that contain things in them, and now they cannot be matched against